dmentipl/plonk/docs/source/usage/analysis.rst

 Filters
 ~~~~~~~

-Filters are available to generate SubSnaps from geometric shapes.
+Filters are available to generate :class:`SubSnap` from geometric shapes.

 .. code-block:: python